zairl23/eloslim/README.md

-## Description
+## Eloslim

-This is a tightly RESTFULL server on Slim and Illuminate/database, not a fullly MVC FrameWork,
+This is a lightly RESTFULL server on Slim and Illuminate/database, not a fullly MVC FrameWork,

 It only provide a Model and Controller layers yet, so it can be used for building a restfull server for